The Death of Captain America: Reception

-Captain America #25 which depicted Steve Rogers' death was the highest selling comic of March 2007 with preorder sales of 290,514 which was double the sales of the Mighty Avengers #1 in the same period.
-The Death of Captain America was reported in ABC News, by reporter Bryan Robinson.
+Captain America #25 which depicted Steve Rogers' death was the highest selling comic of March 2007 with preorder sales of 290,514, double the sales of the Mighty Avengers #1 in the same period.
+The death of Captain America was reported in ABC News, by reporter Bryan Robinson.

 Novel

 The storyline was adapted into a novel by comics writer Larry Hama in March 2014 to tie in the release of Captain America: The Winter Soldier and features Sharon Carter, Bucky Barnes, Black Widow, and Falcon as central characters.